Abdel Hadi Al Gazzar: Early life and education

 Abdel Hady Mohammad El- Gazzar was born on March 14, 1925, in the Akkabri district in Alexandria; he was son of a Sheikh, a religious scholar.
 In 1940, his family moved to Cairo and settled in the district of Sayyida Zaynab.

 At Helmiyya Secondary School, Al Gazzar attended courses at the 'artistic club’ organized by Hussein Youssef Amin, the founder of The Group of Contemporary Art, in 1944; this group constituted one of the major early attempts to ground Egyptian arts in its own culture.

 The artists embarked on a search for Egyptian traditions and applied folk symbols mixed with popular philosophy in order to rid Egypt's art of romantic and unrealistic traces left by the earlier Western Orientalist painters.
 In many ways the group drew upon their predecessor, the Art and Freedom Group—as with the continuation of the use of surrealism and abstraction.
 However, the Art and Freedom Group focused on the breakdown of Egyptian identity, which is where they differed.
 Al Gazzar was a member of this group, which included other Egyptian important artists such as Hamed Nada and Samir Rafi.

 Career

 Before Al Gazzar discovered his passion for the arts and started attending the School of Fine Arts, he began studying for a career in Faculty of Medicine in Cairo.
-1950, Al Gazzar graduated from the Cairo School of Fine Arts, where he subsequently worked as an assistant professor.
+In 1950, Al Gazzar graduated from the Cairo School of Fine Arts, where he subsequently worked as an assistant professor.

 He had his first personal exhibition held at the Museum of Modern Egyptian Art in Cairo during the period December 17–24, 1951.

 Al Gazzar obtained two scholarships in Rome, Italy, in 1954 and in 1957.
 He obtained a diploma from the School of Art and Restoration of Rome.
 He visited schools of Fine Arts in England, France and Italy.
 In his early years, Al Gazzar's choice of medium was crayon or ink on paper, before moving to painting in his later years.